-The district will continue to provide training in violence recognition, de-escalation, crisis intervention, potential mental health warning signs and first aid and school safety procedures to all staff members during regular superintendent's conference days, new employee orientation, and other opportunities during the school year where professional development is offered.
-The district will continue working and coordinating with the school resource officers assigned by the Broome County District Attorney's Office.
-School counselors and social workers are available to students who are experiencing difficulties.
+The District will continue to provide training in violence recognition, de-escalation, crisis intervention, potential mental health warning signs and first aid and school safety procedures to all staff members during regular superintendent's conference days, new employee orientation, and other opportunities during the school year where professional development is offered.
+The District will continue working with the school resource officers assigned by the Broome County Sheriff's Department and Broome County District Attorney's Office.
+The also has school counselors and social workers to assist students with difficulties.

 Teachers will continue to perform hall-monitoring duties during class change times at the secondary level.
-Monitors will also be in the secondary hallways, making sure students go to class, and reporting concerns to the building administrators.
 The building principals and teachers monitor the arrival and departure of all students at bus times.
 Building principals also regularly monitor the lunchroom with assigned staff members.
 At the elementary level, the classroom teacher escorts all students as a group to special classes, lunch, recess, etc. Aides will continue to monitor recess activities at the elementary level.
 The homeroom teacher will inform students of emergency procedures at the beginning of each school year.
-Information regarding the district emergency management plan is available through the district office and website.
+Information regarding the district emergency management plan is available through the District Office and website.